Should You Drink Activated Charcoal?

 Veggies, fruits, green tea and flax seeds, on the other hand, are also natural detoxers but they are are much easier on the system, notes Minchen.
 “The detox process with these foods may be slower than using charcoal, but it’s also much safer,” she adds.

-Want to Get in on the Trend?
+Want to Drink Activated Charcoal?
 Be Sure to Do it Safely.

 First, be warned: some say activated charcoal tastes like cement.
 So that Charcoal Lemonade you’ve been eyeing at the juice store may not taste like the type you slugged back as a kid or even the natural kind you’ve been picking up from the same juice bar.
 There really is a wrong way to drink a charcoal-laced elixir.
 Plus, there’s a few groups of people who should skip it all together.